mongodb/docs/source/includes/fact-index-rolling-build.rst

    {+shared-clusters+}.
 You can't build indexes with a rolling build for {+serverless-instances+}.

-Building indexes in a rolling fashion reduces the performance impact of building indexes on :term:`replica sets <replica set>` and :term:`sharded clusters <sharded cluster>`.
+For workloads which cannot tolerate performance decrease due to index builds, consider building indexes in a rolling fashion.

 To maintain {+cluster+} availability: